NOTARY PUBLIC SERVICE

 IMPORTANT INFORMATION WHEN PURCHASING A NEW/USED VEHICLE

-Innsbrook residents make sure that your motor vehicle taxes are being credited to the Village of Innsbrook and not Wright City, Warren County or another municipality.
+Innsbrook residents, make sure that your motor vehicle taxes are being credited to the Village of Innsbrook and not Wright City, just Warren County or another municipality.
 This information should be noted on your tax receipt.
-Thanks to an attentive Innsbrook resident it was discovered that some taxes over the past two years have been incorrectly credited to Warren County or Wright City since we share the same zip code.
+Thanks to an attentive Innsbrook resident it was discovered that some taxes over the past years have been incorrectly credited to just Warren County or Wright City since we share the same zip code.
 This resulted in a loss of sales tax revenue for the Village of Innsbrook.
-The matter has now been corrected.

 The closest recycling facility is